Any proceedings in the Community Disputes Resolution Tribunal (CDRT) must start with a claim.

 Fill in your claim.

 Pay the filing fees.
-Applications filed with the CDRT will be processed only after the requisite payments are made.
+Claims and Applications filed with the CDRT will be processed only after the requisite payments are made.
 Payment may be made:

 Within 14 calendar days after the Claim is filed via CJTS, the Plaintiff must serve one (1) set of the Claim and one (1) set of the supporting evidence on the Respondent.